mattscilipoti/gyst/_posts/2011-05-22-back-to-the-future.md

 ---
+layout: post
-title: Back to the Future aka.
+title: Day 6 - Back to the Future aka.
 "Gyst Blog.
 Day One is Day Six."
 ---

 Wherein a blog is created, starting 6 days ago